Recently we had a client who didn’t like the photos we had taken for her website. Said they didn’t look “professional enough.”

 So unless you’re super-model hot or a Richard Gere look alike, why would you want to show your face on every ad?
 Besides ego.

-A likeness of yourself does nothing to distinguish your brand or differentiate you from the rest of the realtors with boring corporate headshots.
+A likeness of yourself does nothing to distinguish your brand or differentiate you from the rest of the realtors, lawyers, consultants or insurance agents with boring corporate headshots.

 On the contrary.
 It lumps you in with everyone else.
-All the bad moustaches and lousy suits on the guys make most realtors look they belong in a police line-up.
+All the bad moustaches and lousy suits on the guys make you look like you belong in a police line-up.
 And 90 percent of the women look like they’re trying way too hard.
 (Can you say “photoshop?”)